buzinas/animate-on-scroll/README.md

 ### Basic usage

-Put an attribute `aos` with the animation type you want, and the library will automatically animate it when it's visible in your webpage.
+Include an attribute `aos` in the HTMLElement you want, and the library will automatically animate it when it's visible in your webpage.

 ```html
   <section aos="pulse"></section>